ropenscilabs/deposits/README.md

 )
 ```

+The “creator” field is a list-of-lists, to allow individual creator
-These data can be used in construction of a new client by passing a
+entries to have multiple fields in addition to “name”.
+These data can be
+used in construction of a new client by passing a `metadata` argument:
-`metadata` argument:

 ``` r
 cli <- depositsClient$new (